Approach

 We facilitate the collaborative creation of:

-We use community engagement tools like listening sessions and interviews to learn and research with stakeholders.
+We use qualitative methods like listening sessions and one-on-one interviews to learn with stakeholders.

 Evaluations